3mdeb/news-and-ideas/post.md

 consider QEMU (which allows us to dump all ongoing operations and changing state) and GDB integration.
-When something simpler is needed we may consider `mprotect()` Linux call for runtime code rebuilding and analisys.
+When something simpler is needed we may consider `mprotect()` Linux call for runtime code rebuilding and analysis.

 How to start?
 -------------

-Actually this concept is based on very simple things.
+Actually, this concept is based on very simple things.
 They may seem distant and abstract because nowadays they are typically covered with multiple layers of abstraction but machine code execution and organization are quite straightforward.
-I believe that knowing their priciples can help in navigating through modern overly complex systems and getting broader understanding of computing.
+I believe that knowing their principles can help in navigating through modern overly complex systems and getting a broader understanding of computing.

-Of course x86 instruction set is quite broad and sometimes introduce very complex mechanisms.
+Of course, x86 instruction set is quite broad and sometimes introduce very complex mechanisms.
 However for understanding how computations are divided into independent pieces and how do they communicate we need just to scratch the surface.
-Same with memory and process management — there is complex theory behind them, but interface we get from the OS is relatively easy.
+Same with memory and process management — there is the complex theory behind them, but interface we get from the OS is relatively easy.

 We have CPU — computation unit and RAM for temporary data storage.
-We are usually separated from all other devices but we use OS interface, which reuse concepts we use use for those two.
-Generally speaking everything that happen in computer is series of passing data between components and trasforming them in between.
+We are usually separated from all other devices but we use OS interface, which reuses concepts we use for those two.
+Generally speaking, everything that happens in a computer is series of passing data between components and transforming them in between.

-For example when we display a web page we can think of it:
+For example, when we display a web page we can think of it:

-1. we have given address in memory.
+1. we have given an address in memory.
 2. transform it into request conforming standard.
-3. pass request to networking device
+3. pass a request to the networking device
 4. accept response
-5. transform text into image
+5. transform text into an image
-6. pass image to graphic card
+6. pass the image to graphics card

 The job of application is just to transform the data and inform OS where is the product, what it is and where to pass it.
 RAM is a medium for that exchange as well as storage for middle products.
 RAM also store instructions how to perform those transformations.
-Assembly language is textual representation of codes understood by CPU.
+Assembly language is a textual representation of codes understood by CPU.

 Memory
 ------

-We can think of RAM as a fuction.
+We can think of RAM as a function.
 Every byte in memory has its ordinal number.
 We use it to read or change its value.
 Bytes are usually accessed in groups of 4(32bit) or 8(64-bit).

 X86 CPU never two such groups at a time, that's why it has own memory called registers.
-In modern x86 architecture there are 16 64-bit general purpose registers called: RAX, RBX, RCX, RDX, RDI (destination index), RSI (source index), RBP (base pointer), RSP (stack pointer), R8-R15.
-Despite meaniningful names of some, only RSP preserved special meaning (it was important when it was usual to code directly in assembly).
-"R" leter in beginning denote its 64-bits as during 40 years of x86 evolution registers grown from 16-bit (AX, BX, etc), to 32-bit (EAX, EBX, etc).
-Among special registers we have RIP (instruction pointer) stores pointer (= ordinal number in memory) of next instructon to run and EFLAGS which register special situations (like zeroing register or overflow while adding).
+In modern x86 architecture, there are 16 64-bit general purpose registers called: RAX, RBX, RCX, RDX, RDI (destination index), RSI (source index), RBP (base pointer), RSP (stack pointer), R8-R15.
+Despite meaningful names of some, only RSP preserved special meaning (it was important when it was usual to code directly in assembly).
+"R" letter in beginning denote its 64-bits as during 40 years of x86 evolution registers grown from 16-bit (AX, BX, etc), to 32-bit (EAX, EBX, etc).
+Among special registers, we have RIP (instruction pointer) stores pointer (= ordinal number in memory) of next instruction to run and EFLAGS which register special situations (like zeroing register or overflow while adding).
 Those special registers are never accessed directly.